Texas Pool Safety Laws

 Pool Fence Standards in Texas

 Every pool in Texas must be completely enclosed within a fence that is at least 48 inches tall.
 This fence must not be made from climbable material, like chain links for instance.
 A fence can only have climbable features, such as horizontal slats, if they are on the same side as the pool.
-Additionally, any gaps in the fence must not allow a sphere of 4 inches to pass under or through.
-Finally, decorative openings in a pool fence must be smaller than 1 ¾ inches in all directions.
+Any gaps in the fence must not allow a sphere of 4 inches to pass under or through.
+Decorative openings in a pool fence must be smaller than 1 ¾ inches in all directions.

 All gates which allow access to a pool must also be at least 48 inches tall and follow all other fencing regulations.
 Texas law also requires gates to have self-closing and self-latching functionality.
 Finally, pool gates should open away from a pool and be able to lock.
 A safe pool gate should also have a latch that young children would not be able to open if the gate is left unlocked.

 Requirements for Door & Windows Opening to Pools

 Sometimes, homes have direct entrances to pools or windows that face toward pools.
 When a house’s door leads to a pool, Texas law requires them to have a “keyless bolting device” that is at least 36 inches from the ground.
 If a home has French doors or sliding doors, the first should have a deadbolt lock while the latter should have a bar-and-pin lock.
 Windows that would provide access to a pool must be permanently sealed.

 If a pool has a wall that serves as a boundary on one or more sides, any doors or windows must have an alarm installed on them.
 Alarm bypass buttons must be placed high enough for children to be unable to reach them.